 Plitvice Lakes National Park Hours

 The park is open daily (including Sundays and holidays) from 7 am – 7 pm (hours may vary slightly by season).
 If you have control over your arrival time, it is recommended that you arrive as early in the day as possible to avoid crowds.
+We booked a room in a guesthouse just 3 miles from the national park so we could be among the first to enter the park.
 We arrived just before the gates opened and we want you to take note of how few other people, if any, you see in our pictures.
 For reference, we visited in mid-September.
 Many public buses and day trippers arrive around 11 am, so try to avoid the hours between 11 am and 3 pm if visiting Plitvice Lakes on your own.